Flukas88/RssRead/README.md

 In NAME you can use any of the configured* site.

-You can, of course, use multiple RssReader on the same program or you can load more news with the same instance (using each time loadNewsRss())
+You can, of course, use multiple RssReader on the same program or you can load more news with the same instance (using each time the *load* function)
 Use the News object bearing in mind that it's, by default**, in a Xthml Link format.

 I also added a class of validity check for the config file.